RainerAtSpirit/Durandal-Fiddle/temp.md

 ### Basic usage

-+ Step 1: Fork the repo (hint there's a fork button in the upper right) and optionally clone it to your local machine
++ Step 1: Fork [dFiddle-1.2] on GitHub (hint there's a fork button in the upper right) and optionally clone it to your local machine
 + Step 2: For each example in the Durandal starter kit you'll find a _fiddle_ version that can be used as a starting point for your own code.
 + Step 3: In the mood to reate more examples?
 Create sub-folders in a samples sub-category folders e.g.